spf13/PIV/README.md

 # PHP Integration for VIM

 ## Description

-This project contains the most feature complete and up date date php integration for vim.
+This project contains the most feature complete and up to date PHP Integration for Vim.
 It began as a fork of the largely outdated VIP (formerly PDV), but has morphed into it's own project.

-It does not include non PHP specific functionality like commenting but rather suggests you use one of the many general purpose plugins that do a great job..
-Recommendations provided at the end of this doc.
+It is intended to include the best PHP specific plugins, configurations and resources for editing PHP.
+Special care has been taken to include the best, keep them up to date and make sure everything plays well together.

+__It doesn't attempt to include the best _programming_ plugins, so you can use the plugins you prefer.__

+The bottom of this readme includes a list of many great plugins that work well with PIV.
+Additionally if you are looking for an excellent VIM configuration, please checkout [The Ultimate VIM Configuration][http://spf13.com/post/ultimate-vim-config].

 ## Features